root-project/web/manual/root_macros_and_shared_libraries/index.md

    >
    > You can load multiple macros in the same ROOT session (one .L statement for each),
    > as long as they don't have the same name.
+   > You can also replace MacroName.C with MacroName_C.so if you compiled your macro with ACLiC beforehand.

 It is also possible to pass parameters directly to the macro function:
 ```